EN | JP | Last sync: 2026-01-10

 def update(self, batch_size=256):

-SAC update step
+"""Perform one SAC update step."""

-if len(self.replay_buffer) < batch_size:
+if len(self.buffer) < batch_size:

 return

-# Sample from buffer
+# Sample batch

-state = torch.FloatTensor(state)
+state = torch.FloatTensor(np.array(state))

-action = torch.FloatTensor(action)
+action = torch.FloatTensor(np.array(action))

-reward = torch.FloatTensor(reward)
+reward = torch.FloatTensor(reward).unsqueeze(1)

-next_state = torch.FloatTensor(next_state)
+next_state = torch.FloatTensor(np.array(next_state))

-done = torch.FloatTensor(done)
+done = torch.FloatTensor(done).unsqueeze(1)

-# --- Q-Network updates ---
+# --- Q-function update ---

 with torch.no_grad():

-next_action, next_log_prob = self.policy.sample(next_state)
+next_action, next_log_prob = self.actor.sample(next_state)

-target_q1 = self.target_q_net1(next_state, next_action)
+target_q1 = self.q1_target(next_state, next_action)

-target_q2 = self.target_q_net2(next_state, next_action)
+target_q2 = self.q2_target(next_state, next_action)

-target_q = torch.min(target_q1, target_q2)
+target_q = torch.min(target_q1, target_q2) - self.alpha * next_log_prob

-target_value = reward + (1 - done) * self.gamma * (
+target_value = reward + (1 - done) * self.gamma * target_q

-q1_loss = F.mse_loss(q1_value, target_value)
+q1_loss = F.mse_loss(self.q1(state, action), target_value)

-q2_loss = F.mse_loss(q2_value, target_value)
+q2_loss = F.mse_loss(self.q2(state, action), target_value)

 q1_loss.backward()